USB Flash Drive:

-- If you currently have a data CD or DVD that's meant for a computer, zip up those files and use that for the USB.
+- DATA CD or DVD: If you currently have a data CD or DVD that's meant for a computer, zip up those files and upload that .zip file to the USB project.

-- If you have a video dvd, click here to learn more about what you could place on a USB.
+- VIDEO DVD: If you have a video dvd, click here to learn more about what you could place on a USB.

-- If you have an audio CD, you would want to zip up mp3 or wav files for your USB.
+- AUDIO CD: If you have an audio CD, you would want to zip up mp3 or wav files for your USB.